top of page

 Conclusion

 Knee osteoarthritis can significantly impair daily life, yet physiotherapy offers a non-invasive and effective management strategy.
-By incorporating regular physical activity, such as adhering to the WHO-recommended step count of 10,000 per day, individuals can preserve joint health, mitigate symptoms, and enhance their overall quality of life.
+By incorporating regular physical activity, such as adhering to the step count of 6000 per day, individuals can preserve joint health, mitigate symptoms, and enhance their overall quality of life.
 It is advisable to consult a physiotherapist to develop a customized treatment plan that aligns with your recovery objectives and long-term joint well-being.